eltrino/DiamanteOroCRMIntegrationBundle/README.md

 ###Installation via Marketplace

-Navigate to `System > Package Manager` to install it from OroCRM Marketplace.
+Navigate to `System > Package Manager` to install it from the OroCRM Marketplace.
+For the detailed instruction on how to add an extension to your OroCRM instance, follow this [link](http://www.orocrm.com/documentation/index/current/user-guide/package-manager).

 ###Installation via Composer